maxrumsey/Democracy/README.md

 Approve or deny a rule.
 [Admin Use Only] d!veto <approve | deny> vote_id
 eg: d!veto deny 198
+* d!forceRule
+Instantly add a rule.
+[Admin Use Only] d!forceRule

 ## How to get started with the bot
 1. [Invite the bot](https://discordapp.com/api/oauth2/authorize?client_id=610299806123819018&permissions=76800&scope=bot)